 Verticordias are an outstanding Australian Plant used widely in the cut flower trade.
-Verticordia plumosa is a favorite with beautiful pink flowers.
+Verticordia plumosa is a favorite variety with beautiful pink flowers.

 Now available in grafted forms which make Verticordias more suitable for the home garden especially in the eastern states.